nik-ford/medium-clone_styledComponent_react/README.md

 ## This project is a clone of medium website using django/rest/react/styledComeponents stack

-unfortunately, I have no time to update this readme, but I promise I will create a full readme DOC when project will be, at least 60% completed... it's created as a training full stack project for my personal portfolio.... yeah, I have a plan on how to mod and use this later on! ....but for now it's just a demo you may have noticed the usage of styled components, I hope at the end of all this you'll understand why using this library it's way better then use a css framework
+unfortunately, I have no time to update this readme, but I promise I will create a full readme DOC when project will be, at least 60% completed... it's created as a training full stack project for my personal portfolio.... yeah, I have a plan on how to mod and use this later on! ....but for now it's just a demo..... you may have noticed the usage of styled components, I hope at the end of all this you'll understand why using this library it's way better then use a css framework